 |Home||Compare with Obs||Data Assim||Monitor (Internal)||RTOFS & WOCE||Graphics Viewer||Data Access||About the Model|

-The Global RTOFS ocean model is based on an eddy resolving 1/12° global HYCOM (HYbrid Coordinates Ocean Model) (Chassignet et al., 2009) and is part of a larger national backbone capability of ocean modeling at NWS in a strong partnership with US Navy.
+The Global Real-Time Ocean Forecast System (Global RTOFS) is based on an eddy resolving 1/12° global HYCOM (HYbrid Coordinates Ocean Model) (Chassignet et al., 2009) and is part of a larger national backbone capability of ocean modeling at NWS in a strong partnership with US Navy.
 The Global RTOFS ocean model became operational 25 October 2011.

 Results include daily volume and 3 hourly surface fields in netCDF format with CF conventions.
 Some surface fields in GRIB format are also generated for internal use at NWS.Figure 1: Grid for the global ocean forecast system with each cell representing 54th row and 75th column of the grid.
 Figure 2: Salinity in the Global RTOFS model along the meridional P-14 WOCE section.